wimselloop/stories/README.md

 ## What order should you read these in?

-The draft chapters / scenes are numbered in the order I decided to release them in, which is roughly the order they were written in, though not in all cases.
-This might not be the order they are finally arranged in, so feel free to read them in whatever order you feel like.
+The draft chapters / scenes WERE once numbered in the order I decided to release them in, which is roughly the order they were written in, though not in all cases.
+Since this might or might not have been the order they are finally arranged in, I eventually removed the chapter numbers, and will figure out what order to tell them in later, perhaps when I've found an editor, for reals.
+Feel free to read them in whatever order you feel like.

 ## Who am I, anyway?
 I'm this guy : https://www.facebook.com/mikem1970/